 Amazon Prime members looking for (usually pricey) red roses should buy them at Whole Foods, which has previously offered two dozen stems for just $20.
 Alternatively, nab a $30 credit for an online florist like FTD or Teleflora for just $12 at Groupon or Living Social — but keep in mind that holiday delivery charges will be high.

-The best way to save money on Valentine’s Day is to avoid traditional gifts, and opt for something more unique.
+The best way to save money on Valentine’s Day is to avoid traditional gifts and opt for something more unique.
 For example, the aforementioned Groupon also cut 25% off local deals last year around Valentine’s Day.
 Lots of apparel stores will also host cost-cutting sales, including Macy’s and J.Crew Factory — the latter is likely to cut around 50% off during its festive sale!

 Although January generally sees the highest number of deals on cold-weather apparel, this month will also be a good time to buy clearance clothing.
 We saw over 150 offers on coats alone last February, with discounts as high as 70% and 85% off at Men’s Wearhouse and Saks off 5th, respectively.

-You can expect Superdry’s eBay store to advertise Editors’ Choice-worthy deals on a variety of jackets, while the price of coats from brands like Reebok and Columbia fall under $20.
+You can expect Superdry’s eBay store to advertise Editors’ Choice-worthy deals on a variety of jackets, while the price of coats from brands like Reebok and Columbia falls under $20.
 The less label-conscious can shop Walmart’s clearance section for men’s and women’s jackets at $8 or less.

 Macy’s or Jos.
-A. Bank should be your first stop for clearance sweaters and hoodies; you can expect to nab a few styles for around $10 apiece.
+A. Bank should be your first stop for clearance sweaters and hoodies; you can expect to nab a few styles for around $10 a piece.
 Winter accessories like scarves, gloves, and hats will reach Editors’ Choice-worthy prices, too, as they move to final clearance at Walmart.

 Presidents’ Day falls on February 18 this year.
 We’ll see Presidents’ Day sales in tons of categories, but it’s home goods that traditionally see the most notable discounts.
 Last February, 21% of all Editors’ Choice deals fell into the home and garden category.